Updated May 16, 2026

 The Anthropic Claude update for May 2026, and what the tighter limits do to a wrapper

 Most write-ups of May 2026 list the announcements and stop.
-This one lists them too, then keeps going into the part that changes a developer's day: the usage-limit tightening, and exactly how a tool that wraps Claude Code without auto-compacting context absorbs it.
+This one lists them too, then keeps going into the part that changes a developer's day: the new credit meter for third-party agent harnesses, the doubled Claude Code limits that landed in the same month, and exactly how a tool that wraps Claude Code without auto-compacting context absorbs both.

 M